coup-de-foudre/cdf-plasma-controller/README.md

     Stop the PWM Also turns the interrupter and FM modulator off.

   - `/pwm/center-frequency <float>`
      PWM center frequency in Hz.
-Optionally accepts an additional float which specifies the offset factor; otherwise, the offset factor is reset to zero.
+Resets the fine control value to zero.

+  - `/pwm/fine/spread <float>`
+    Set fine control frequency spread around the center frequency

+  - `/pwm/fine/value <float>`
+    Set fine control frequency value.
+Value is capped between [-1, 1].
+    The true frequency is given by

+        center-frequency + value * spread

+    where spread is set with /pwm/fine/spread.

   - `/pwm/frequency-offset-factor <float>`
     Offset factor for the center frequency.
 Should be between [-1, 1].